isaac-sim/IsaacLabExtensionTemplate/README.md

 - Set your `conda` environment as the default interpreter in VSCode by opening the command palette (`Ctrl+Shift+P`), choosing `Python: Select Interpreter` and selecting your `conda` environment.

+Once you are in the virtual environment, you do not need to use `${ORBIT_PATH}/orbit.sh -p` to run python scripts.
+You can use the default python executable in your environment by running `python` or `python3`.
+However, for the rest of the documentation, we will assume that you are using `${ORBIT_PATH}/orbit.sh -p` to run python scripts.

 #### Set up IDE

 To setup the IDE, please follow these instructions: